 Another issue frequently brought up in cloth diapering circles is dioxin exposure.
 According to a Mothering Magazine article, entitled "The Joy of Cloth Diapers" "Dioxin, which in various forms has been shown to cause cancer, birth defects, liver damage, and skin diseases, is a by-product of the paper-bleaching process used in manufacturing disposable diapers, and trace quantities may exist in the diapers themselves."

 Breastfed baby poop is water soluble.
-You do not need to remove breastfeed baby poop before washing.
+You do not need to remove breastfed baby poop before washing.

 Around 4-6 months of age, many babies start solids through cereal.
 At this point, stools transition to a thicker "peanut butter" consistency.
 For best results, this should be removed (as much as possible) from your diapers prior to washing.